fbpx

 What Is the Peritoneum?

-The peritoneum has two cell linings: the parietal peritoneum and visceral peritoneum.
+The peritoneum has two cell linings: the parietal peritoneum and the visceral peritoneum.
 The parietal peritoneum is the outer layer, next to the abdominal and pelvic walls.
 The visceral peritoneum is the inner layer of tissue covering the abdominal organs.

 Multimodal Therapies With Cytoreductive Surgery and HIPEC

 An alternative to chemotherapy is immunotherapy.
 Doctors are becoming more supportive of this treatment option for peritoneal mesothelioma cases.
+Immunotherapy for patients with diffuse malignant peritoneal mesothelioma is available through clinical trials.

 What Happens During a Cytoreductive Surgery/HIPEC?